Southern Italy Puglia to Campania 'Coast-to-Coast' Bike Challenge

 Departure: The tour ends in SCARIO/SAN GIOVANNI A PIRO after breakfast.
 A short transfer brings you to the train station (included), from where you travel on to your next destination (Naples, Salerno or Rome can all be easily reached).
 Several taxi services are available to bring you directly to your next destination.

-N.B.
-For this tour tailor-made private departures (for groups of minimum 4 persons) can be planned on any date.
-In this case it is possible to opt for small changes in the itinerary, upgrades or cheaper accomodations.
+Private departures (minimum 2 persons) can be planned on any date, in this case it is possible to opt for small changes to the itinerary, upgrades or cheaper accommodations.